Royal Lodge: Lease to Andrew Mountbatten-Windsor

 Following the renovations, Andrew with his two daughters moved into the house in 2004, having vacated Sunninghill Park.
 In 2008, his former wife Sarah Ferguson moved into Royal Lodge, again sharing a house with Andrew.
 It has been reported that the open market value of the property would have been at least £30 million, as of January 2022.
 After Andrew stepped down from public duties in November 2019, the flagpole on the roof of Royal Lodge, used to fly the personal Royal Standard of Prince Andrew when in residence, was removed.
-In 2023, reports suggested that King Charles III was to cut Andrew's annual grant, potentially leaving him unable to afford the Lodge's running costs, and he had been offered the smaller five-bedroom Frogmore Cottage instead, until then the UK residence of Prince Harry, Duke of Sussex and his family, who had been issued a request to vacate by Buckingham Palace.
+In 2023, reports suggested that King Charles III was to cut Andrew's annual grant, potentially leaving him unable to afford the Lodge's running costs, and he had been offered the smaller five-bedroom Frogmore Cottage instead, until then the UK residence of Prince Harry, Duke of Sussex, and his family, who had been issued a request to vacate by Buckingham Palace.

-On 30 October 2025, Buckingham Palace announced that Andrew and his family would move out of Royal Lodge owing to his connections with American financier and child sex offender Jeffrey Epstein.
-It is expected that he will relocate to a property on the private Sandringham estate in Norfolk, a move that will be privately funded by the King.
+On 30 October 2025, Buckingham Palace announced that Andrew and his family would move out of Royal Lodge due to allegations, which he denies, regarding his association with American financier and child sex offender Jeffrey Epstein, with the expectation that he would relocate to a property on the private Sandringham estate in Norfolk, a move privately funded by the King.
+While in principle he would be entitled to £488,000 for an early surrender of his 75-year lease, a Crown Estate report found that the property was so dilapidated and in need of repairs that in "all likelihood" Andrew "will not be owed any compensation".

+Andrew vacated Royal Lodge in February 2026, relocating temporarily to Wood Farm on the Sandringham estate.
+In February 2026, Royal Lodge was searched by the police following Andrew's arrest on suspicion of misconduct in public office.
+In June 2026, it was revealed in a National Audit Office report that Andrew had received an undisclosed amount of rental income from sub‑letting three cottages on the Royal Lodge estate.